 - Arch disorders.
 If your arches have fallen to the point where they are placing extreme stress on your joints, you may require tendon repairs along the inside of the foot to reinforce the arch.

 - Ingrown toenails.
 A toenail that is causing severe pain or has become infected may need to be removed via minor outpatient surgery.

 - Soft tissue masses and tumors.
 We remove painful growths on the tops and bottoms of the feet, helping patients walk without pain.
 Benign growths such as neuromas, non-cancerous tumors, and masses may all be removed to restore walking comfort and proper gait.

-- Reconstructive foot surgery.
+- Reconstructive foot and ankle surgery.
 We perform surgery to relieve pain and restore function in the feet after severe trauma and athletic injuries.
 Common procedures include ankle reconstruction, shortening or lengthening tendons, fusing broken or unstable bones, and repair of Achilles tendon tears and ruptures.

 Call Us Today to Discuss Your Options

-If you think you may need surgery to correct a painful or disabling foot condition, the specialists at Coastal Podiatry Associates can find the right solution for you.
+If you think you may need surgery to correct a painful or disabling foot or ankle condition, the specialists at Coastal Podiatry Associates can find the right solution for you.
 Simply fill out our online contact form to make an appointment at the South Carolina location nearest you!